-Persecution is not a subject we normally like to think about, but it is a fact of life for a Christian.
-John Ritenbaugh explains why Jesus says we are blessed if we are persecuted for righteousness' sake.
+Persecution is a fact of life for a Christian.
+Jesus Christ says we are blessed if we are persecuted for righteousness' sake — here's why.

 John Ritenbaugh asserts that only those who are governable will ever be allowed to govern.
 No government (not even God's government) will work without each individual submitting in his area of responsibility.
-Our elder brother, Jesus Christ, qualified to rule because of his feeling of responsibility (1) to God, in submitting to Him, and (2) to man, in using His powers to provide salvation for all mankind.
-Following in his footsteps, we must realize that leadership requires becoming a slave or servant.
-(Matthew 20:24-28)
+Our elder brother, Jesus Christ, qualified to r. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.